 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Dioderm, Cortef in the UK
+Also Known as Dioderm, Cortef

 Sign up to get exclusive coupon discounts and be the first to be notified when we have this product available.